dlt-hub/verified-sources/README.md

 makes sure that each test runs against all destinations (as defined in `ALL_DESTINATIONS` global variables)

 The simplest possible test just creates pipeline and then issues a run on a source.
 More advanced test will use `sql_client` to check the data and access the schemas to check the table structure.

+Please also look at the [test helpers](tests/utils.py) that you can use to assert the load infos, get counts of elements in tables, select and assert the data in tables etc.

 ## Guidelines for writing tests
 Your tests will be run both locally and on CI.
 It means that a few instances of your test may be executed in parallel and they will be sharing resources.
 A few simple rules make that possible.